ZeusCodes-Official/DS-Olympus-/README.md

 ✅ Dataset (if it it less than 100MB), Also if you have problems uploading the file or bandwidth issue, make sure you make a section about dataset in Jyputer notebook <br>
 ✅ ReadMe - A little intro about your problem and the tech stack used along with the IDE's.

-6. PR's will be merged only if the syntax provided above ^ is followed.
+6. PR's will be merged only if the syntax provided above guidelines are ^ followed.

 7. Once your PR is merged make sure you are filling up this form for DevIncept's team to track your contributions.<BR>
 [Link](https://docs.google.com/forms/d/e/1FAIpQLScIZGskVmKmadftHL5KzNKx4ydly-s2JYRfg587NGA2B5GX1g/viewform)